the importance of a bill of sale:

 Unfortunately for Mr. Jin, he spent the last several years litigating this matter, before eventually passing away a few weeks ago.
 This serves as a reminder of the importance of good contracts in creating positive and lasting agreements.

-For legal assistance in drafting or reviewing agreements or contracts, please call Klauer & Foster to schedule an appointment.
+For legal assistance in drafting or reviewing agreements or contracts, please call Richard L. Klauer to schedule an appointment.

 According to federal and state law, it is illegal to discriminate against an employee based on his or her age.
 However, sometimes it is difficult to distinguish between a lawful termination versus an unlawful termination based on age.